mdiin/pdf-stamper/README.md

 ## Stability

-This project is being used in production by Ingenium Golf, and has been since its inception, so it is pretty stable by now.
-Active development is happening mostly in branches, and only when I can find the time (or it intersects with the needs of Ingenium Golf).
+This project has been used in production for several years and I consider it pretty stable.
+The project is not under active development, but works well for the intended usecases.

 ## Usage

 Not much to see here yet.
-Library is still under active development.

 Feeling adventurous?
 The library is on Clojars: